Persepolis: Modern events

-2,500-year celebration of the Persian Empire
+2,500-year celebration

-In 1971, Persepolis was the main staging ground for the 2,500 Year Celebration of the Persian Empire under the reign of Mohammad Reza Shah and Pahlavi dynasty.
+In 1971, Persepolis was the main staging ground for the 2,500-year celebration of the Persian Empire under the reign of Mohammad Reza Pahlavi, the second and last Shah of the Pahlavi dynasty.
 It included delegations from foreign nations in an attempt to advance the Iranian culture and history.

 The controversy of the Sivand Dam

 Construction of the Sivand Dam, named after the nearby town of Sivand, began on 19 September 2006.
 Despite 10 years of planning, Iran's Cultural Heritage Organization was not aware of the broad areas of flooding during much of this time, and there is growing concern about the effects the dam will have on the surrounding areas of Persepolis.

-Many archaeologists worry that the dam's placement between the ruins of Pasargadae and Persepolis will flood both.
+Activists expressed concern that the dam's placement between the ruins of Pasargadae and Persepolis will flood both.
 Engineers involved with the construction deny this claim, stating that it is impossible, because both sites sit well above the planned waterline.
 Of the two sites, Pasargadae is considered the more threatened.

-Archaeologists are also concerned that an increase in humidity caused by the lake will speed Pasargadae's gradual destruction.
-However, experts from the Ministry of Energy believe this would be negated by controlling the water level of the dam reservoir.
+Nowruz Celebrations

+Every year during Nowruz, a large number of people come to Persepolis to celebrate the new year.
+In 2024, 10,000 people were at Persepolis when Nowruz started.

+First concert

+In a groundbreaking cultural event, Iranian vocalist Alireza Ghorbani performed the first-ever concert at Persepolis from 29 June to 1 July 2024, and received an overwhelmingly enthusiastic response from attendees.

+Cultural events

+Various events are held in Persepolis every year, including the Shahnameh reading festival and other cultural events.

+Conservation issues

+The site is also threatened by the presence of lichens that have grown on the surface of the monuments, some of which have eroded intricate carvings and motifs.
+Some of the lichens are estimated to be around 1,700 years old, and their spread has been attributed to industrialisation, acid rain and the extreme desert climate.

-Museums (outside Iran) that display material from Persepolis
+Museums (outside Iran) that display objects from Persepolis

 One bas-relief from Persepolis is in the Fitzwilliam Museum in Cambridge, England.
-The largest collection of reliefs is at the British Museum, sourced from multiple British travellers who worked in Iran in the nineteenth century.
+The largest collection of reliefs is at the British Museum, sourced from multiple British travellers who worked in Iran in the 19th century.
 The Persepolis bull at the Oriental Institute in Chicago is one of the university's most prized treasures, part of the division of finds from the excavations of the 1930s.
 New York City's Metropolitan Museum and Detroit Institute of Art houses objects from Persepolis, as does the Museum of Archaeology and Anthropology of the University of Pennsylvania.
 The Museum of Fine Arts of Lyon and the Louvre of Paris hold objects from Persepolis as well.
 A bas-relief of a soldier that had been looted from the excavations in 1935–36 and later purchased by the Montreal Museum of Fine Arts was repatriated to Iran in 2018, after being offered for sale in London and New York.

+Foreign visitors graffiti at Persepolis

+Some European travelers throughout history have left graffiti on the walls of Persepolis during their visits.